Finance and Budgets

 For you to run your societies and clubs SOAS SU can provide financial support.
 Each year we have a societies budget which is used to fund all things societies!

-Click Here to Download the Budget Planner
+Click Here to read and download the Funding Guide

 Reclaiming Your Own Money